pytorch/rfcs/RFC-0004-sparse-fill-value/README.md

 membrane_potential = signal * mV_unit
 ```

-that can be then used in computing other physical quantities, for instance,
+that can be then used in computing other physical quantities, for instance:

 ```python
 intracellular_concentration_of_potassium = extracellular_concentration_of_potassium * torch.exp(-a * membrane_potential)